ghc-proposals/ghc-proposals/proposals/0000-quick-look-impredicativity.md

 ## Proposed Change Specification

 This proposal is structured in two parts.
-A precise specification can be found in this [paper draft](https://www.dropbox.com/s/hxjp28ym3lptmxw/quick-look-steps.pdf?dl=0), which would most surely lead to an actual paper submitted to a research conference.
+A precise specification can be found in this [paper draft](https://www.microsoft.com/en-us/research/publication/a-quick-look-at-impredicativity/), which would most surely lead to an actual paper submitted to a research conference.
 Below you can find a more approachable description, which could ultimately lead to a section in the GHC Users Guide.

-Any programmer who does not enable `ImpredicativeTypes` is unaware of the contents of this proposal (with a small caveat for users of `RankNTypes`, see [lack of contravariance](#rankntypes-and-lack-of-contravariance) below): impredicative instantiation is *not* allowed (rank-n types do not contradict that statement, since there is no instantiation going on during their type checking).
+Any programmer who does not enable `ImpredicativeTypes` is unaware of the contents of this proposal: impredicative instantiation is *not* allowed (rank-n types do not contradict that statement, since there is no instantiation going on during their type checking).
 In particular, type checking an application `e_0 e_1 ... e_n` in done in the following steps:

 1. *Infer* the type of `e_0`, which we shall call `sigma_0`,
 2. Expose the first *n* argument types by instantiating `sigma_0` into a type of the form `sigma_1 -> ... -> sigma_n -> sigma_result`,